AsynchronousMachine/concept/README.md

 4. concept-module
 5. concept-reflection

-Other git branches are used for temporary tests!
+Other git <dev/branches> are used for temporary tests!

 ## How to use

 Install boost libraries.

-Take care how to find them.
+Take care how to find them by your compiler.

 Change your codeblocks projects settings accordingly.